 Uncertainty breeds fear.
 If we take a look at Maslow’s Hierarchy of Needs, engagement can only happen after the first few levels are satisfied.

-Stay tuned for next Tuesday’s lecture, “National Culture,” where you’ll gain the knowledge and tools for working with varied cultures around the world.
+In our next session, “National Culture,” you’ll gain the knowledge and tools for working with varied cultures around the world.